 Secondly, the Y distance - this is the distance over which vision should be provided to enable the emerging driver to see approaching main road traffic and for that traffic to see the emerging vehicle.

 The Y distance is measured from the centre line of the access to the location on the main road of the approaching vehicle based on the calculated findings of the radar speed survey.
 The faster the approaching vehicles, the longer the distance required to see and be seen.

-Visibility splays/sight lines are measured in both a horizontal and vertical sense and at the start of the Y distance, that is the point away from the minor road the driver of the merging vehicle should normally be able to see an object height of 600mm above the main road carriageway.
-This vertical requirement is to ensure that drivers’ vision is not obstructed by crests in the main road where a “blind summit” may occur.
+Visibility splays/sight lines are measured in both a horizontal and vertical plane.
+The resultant visibility envelope is the area within which the driver of a vehicle emerging from the minor road is able to see to the left and right along the main carriageway at an object height of 600mm.
+This vertical requirement is to ensure that drivers’ vision is not obstructed by crests in the main road where a “blind summit” may occur or by other features.

 Within the visibility splay or sight line envelope there should be no obstructions to vision such as walls or vegetation etc. within the vertical profile.

 Sanderson Associates have enjoyed over 34 years in business, we have extensive experience in assisting our Clients with Speed Surveys in relation to a host of highway planning matters for a variety of developments throughout the UK, Isle of Man and Ireland.